johnbintz/jasmine-headless-webkit/index.md

 ### What do I need to get it working?

-Installation requires Qt 4.7.
-The Internets will tell you how to get that for your particular environment.
+Installation requires Qt 4.7.  [`capybara-webkit`](https://github.com/thoughtbot/capybara-webkit) has the best instructions for installing Qt on various operating systems, so I'm not going to duplicate their work.
 `jasmine-headless-webkit` has been tested in the following environments:

 * Mac OS X 10.6, with MacPorts Qt and Nokia Qt.mpkg